jiujieti/CypherImplementation/README.md

 ###Filtering Conditions

+The filtering conditions consist of all [boolean expressions](https://github.com/jiujieti/CypherImplementation/tree/master/src/main/java/operators/booleanExpressions) and specific comparisons of properties.

+Note that so far the query optimizers only support conjunctive filtering conditions, namely `AND` boolean expressions.

 ##Query Execution Strategies
 Two types of query execution strategies have been implemented, which could be found [here](https://github.com/jiujieti/CypherImplementation/tree/master/src/main/java/queryplan).
 ###Cost-based optimizer